nestauk/industrial-taxonomy/reports/section_2.md

 After identifying these sets of similar names we can apply the exact similarity measures that were computationally infeasible to naively apply across the whole dataset.

-The similarity measures we chose to use for matching Glass to Companies House were:
+The similarity measures we chose to use for matching Glass to Companies House are:

 - Jaccard Similarity of 3-shingles (exact)
 - Cosine Similarity of TFIDF scores